danielbentes/BMAD-METHOD/README.md

-# BMAD METHOD - AI Behavioral Optimization Framework
+# BMAD METHOD PRO - AI Behavioral Optimization Framework

 **Transform AI interactions through scientific prompt engineering and behavioral optimization**

-The BMAD Method is a cutting-edge AI behavioral optimization framework that leverages proven prompt engineering techniques to achieve exceptional AI performance through example-driven learning, structured thinking enforcement, and intelligent behavioral shaping.
+The BMAD Method PRO (inspired by the original [BMAD Method](https://github.com/bmadcode/BMAD-METHOD) by [bmadcode](https://github.com/bmadcode?tab=repositories)), is a cutting-edge AI behavioral optimization framework that leverages proven prompt engineering techniques to achieve exceptional AI performance through example-driven learning, structured thinking enforcement, and intelligent behavioral shaping.

+**NOTE:** This is under constant development based on real world use and new AI advancements!
+If you're living on the edge you are going to bleed! 🩸

 ## 🎯 What Makes BMAD Different?